mrfdev/1MB/Resources/mcMMO/Salvage.md

 ## Guides Salvage Section 0

 ```
-&3About Salvage:
+About Salvage:
-&eSalvage allows you to use a gold block to salvage armor and
+Salvage allows you to use a gold block to salvage armor and
-&etools.
+tools.

-&3XP GAIN:
+XP GAIN:
-&eSalvage is a child skill of Repair and Fishing, your Salvage
+Salvage is a child skill of Repair and Fishing, your Salvage
-&eskill level is based on your Fishing and Repair skill levels.
+skill level is based on your Fishing and Repair skill levels.
 ```

 ## Guides Salvage Section 1

 ```
-&3How can I use Salvage?
+How can I use Salvage?
-&ePlace down a mcMMO Salvage Anvil and right-click to salvage
+Place down a mcMMO Salvage Anvil and right-click to salvage
-&ethe item you're currently holding.
+the item you're currently holding.
 This will break apart the item,
-&eand give back materials used to craft the item.
+and give back materials used to craft the item.

-&eFor example, salvaging an iron pickaxe will give you iron bars.
+For example, salvaging an iron pickaxe will give you iron bars.
 ```

 ## Guides Salvage Section 2

 ```
-&3How does Advanced Salvage work?
+How does Advanced Salvage work?
-&eWhen unlocked, this ability allows you to salvage damaged items.
+When unlocked, this ability allows you to salvage damaged items.
-&eThe yield percentage increases as you level up.
+The yield percentage increases as you level up.
 A higher yield
-&emeans that you can get more materials back.
+means that you can get more materials back.
-&eWith advanced salvage you will always get 1 material back,
+With advanced salvage you will always get 1 material back,
-&eunless the item is too damaged.
+unless the item is too damaged.
 So you don't have to worry
-&eabout destroying items without getting anything in return.
+about destroying items without getting anything in return.
 ```

 ## Guides Salvage Section 3

 ```
-&3To illustrate how this works, here's an example:
+To illustrate how this works, here's an example:
-&eLet's say we salvage a gold pickaxe which is damaged for 20%,
+Let's say we salvage a gold pickaxe which is damaged for 20%,
-&ethis means that the maximum amount you could get is only 2
+this means that the maximum amount you could get is only 2
-&e(because the pick is crafted with 3 ingots - each worth
+(because the pick is crafted with 3 ingots - each worth
-&e33,33% durability) which is equal to 66%.
+33,33% durability) which is equal to 66%.
 If your yield
-&epercentage is below 66% you are not able to get 2 ingots.
+percentage is below 66% you are not able to get 2 ingots.
-&eIf it is above this value you are able to gain the "full amount",
+If it is above this value you are able to gain the "full amount",
-&ewhich means that you will get 2 ingots.
+which means that you will get 2 ingots.
 ```

 ## Guides Salvage Section 4

 ```
-&3How does Arcane Salvage work?
+How does Arcane Salvage work?
-&eThis ability allows you to get enchanted books when salvaging
+This ability allows you to get enchanted books when salvaging
-&eenchanted items.
+enchanted items.
 Depending on your level the chance of
-&esuccessfully extracting a full or partial enchantment varies.
+successfully extracting a full or partial enchantment varies.

-&eWhen an enchantment is partially extracted, the enchantment
+When an enchantment is partially extracted, the enchantment
-&ebook will have a lower level enchantment compared to what
+book will have a lower level enchantment compared to what
-&eit was on the item.
+it was on the item.
 ```